Kitemares

 His only big mistake was listening to people who suggested to use a board leash with a kite.
 Never use any type of board leash ( when using a kite ), unless you understand the high risk and feel that value of your board is higher than the value of your life.
 Board leashes combined with a kites power are a bad idea Know your gear, know all of your safety options, and what do in case of an emergency.
 We're glad to hear that Ian escaped without any serious injury and appreciate his contribution to this website and other kiters.

-Kitemare.com Recommends: leaving your Kites safety Leash attached to its proper place on the bar. ( Steel ring on the chicken-loop, or one of the safety grab handles ).
-In the situation of a kite trying to escape, Grap the end of the kite leash, and NOT the bar.
-This will stop the kite from getting away and depower the kite at the same time.
+Leaving your Kites safety Leash attached to its proper place on the bar.
+(Steel ring on the chicken-loop, or one of the safety grab handles).
+In the situation of a kite trying to escape, Grap the end of the kite leash, or the chicken-loop, but NOT the bar.
+This will stop the kite from getting away and also de-power the kite at the same time.

-The follow incident happened to a very good friend of mine.
+The follow incident happened to a good friend of mine.
 Alex Korakis

-Alex is an accomplished Surfer, Windsurfer, Sailor, Kiteboarder,
+Alex is an accomplished Surfer, Windsurfer, Sailor and Kiteboarder,.

 Here is a copy of the email I received from him: